A28 Armagh East Link

 Armagh North and West Link on this site

 The Armagh East Link is proposed to connect the main A28 route (from Armagh to Newry and Dublin) to the main A3 route (from Armagh to Portadown and Belfast) without having to go into the city centre.
 It complements the Armagh North and West Link which is in a more advanced stage of planning - see link above.
-Construction of the scheme is not anticipated in the short term and as of 2007 is timetabled for construction in the 5-10 year timescale.
+Construction of the scheme is not anticipated in the short term at the time of writing (April 2012) but work is progressing well.

 Route

-The route uses existing roads in two places - the Ardmore Road in the south and part of Hamiltonsbawn Road Industrial Estate in the north.
-The map linked below gives a better idea of the route, but the official Roads Service description of the route is as follows:
+The route as adopted in 2007, and confirmed in 2019, uses existing roads in two places - the Ardmore Road in the south and part of Hamiltonsbawn Road Industrial Estate in the north.
+The map below also shows the three routes considered in 2019 - the chosen route is shown in blue.
+The red and green routes were considered but rejected as too expensive for the benefits gained.